oskarth/praxis/README.md

 overflow for n > ~1e5 (need ~1e7), despite using loop-recur.
 After googling and looking up answers it seems as if one problem might be with me using multiply rather than addition, but don't know why that would impact the stack. ~1h time.*

+*September 30, 2015.
+TTT API in Clojure.
+Failed this task in a job interview.
+The main issue was that I had no tests, which lead to error-prone code.
+I was also rusty with Clojure, which meant I didn't finish in time and made a lot of stupid errors.
+This time testing and robustness went a lot better and I finished, ish (no AI), but it took me closer to ~3h.
+A lot of this was spent on setup tasks that I'll get better at with practice, though.
+Main thing missing here is execution speed, and possibly an AI.*